catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 </details>

 The Environmental Research Network, a key professional organisation in our field, held conferences primarily featuring traditional scientific presentations, with creative or participatory methods relegated to poster sessions or fringe events.
 Dr. Martinez and Dr. Chen jointly proposed and organised a new conference strand called "Creative Climate Communication" as members of the conference planning committee.
 They curated three sessions featuring performances, interactive installations, and data visualisations alongside traditional presentations.
-The strand attracted 100+ attendees — the highest attendance of any parallel session — and received enthusiastic feedback with 85% of evaluations noting it "expanded my understanding of what environmental research can be."
+The strand attracted 100+ attendees — the highest attendance of any parallel session — and received enthusiastic feedback with 85% of evaluations noting it "expanded my understanding of what environmental research can be".
 The strand is now a permanent conference feature, and two other environmental research organisations have contacted them about establishing similar programming.

 <details class="ocar-breakdown">